-The Royal Opera House is committed to protecting your personal information.
+The Royal Opera House (ROH) is committed to protecting your personal information.
 It’s your information, it’s personal, and we respect that.
-We also want to maintain the trust and confidence of every one of our audience members and supporters, as well as each visitor who uses the Royal Opera House website.
+We also want to maintain the trust and confidence of every one of our audience members and supporters, as well as each visitor who uses the ROH website.

 Aside from helping us deliver truly exceptional performances and events, the information you share with us means you’ll receive a more personalized and rewarding experience e.g. information about performances, exhibitions and new works that may interest you as well as a smoother ticket-buying process.

-Registering with the Royal Opera House has many benefits, not least the opportunity to manage your personal information and receive information about our work.
+Registering with the ROH has many benefits, not least the opportunity to manage your personal information and receive information about our work.
 You can register with us at any time on our registration page.

-Royal Opera House Covent Garden Foundation (the 'Royal Opera House') is a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775).
+Royal Opera House Covent Garden Foundation (the 'Royal Opera House' or ‘ROH’) is a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775).
 The Royal Opera House is the data controller of your personal information.

 Generally, we collect your information when you decide to interact with us.
 This could include purchasing tickets online, over the phone or in person or it could be where you sign up to receive emails from us.
 We also look at how our audience use our website, so that we can offer the best possible experience whether you’re booking tickets or just trying to find out more about our latest productions.

-We collect information in a number of ways which are listed below:
+We collect information in several ways which are listed below:

-2. Use the ROH or our restaurant’s website or our app to pre-order drinks or food.
+2. When you use the ROH or our restaurant’s website or our app to pre-order drinks or food.

-3. Contact us by phone to book tickets.
+3. If you contact us by phone to book tickets.

-4. Book tickets in person at the box office.
+4. If you book tickets in person at the box office.

-5. Contact us by post, e.g. application forms for Friends and Access members.
+5. If you contact us by post, e.g. application forms for Friends and Access members.

-7. From time to time, we may also get data about you from third parties – please see the ‘How we may use your information’ section for more details.
-This could include other artistic venues where you have seen the Royal Opera House’s work or partners that we have run competitions with.
+8. From time to time, we may also get data about you from third parties – please see the ‘Why we collect your personal information and how we use it’ section for more details.
+This could include other artistic venues where you have seen the ROH’s work or partners that we have run competitions with.

-We only collect the information that’s necessary to carry out our business, provide the particular service you’ve requested and to keep you informed.
-There are occasions when you can choose not to give us certain information, but this for example, may limit the level of personalization we offer e.g. you may not get to hear about an event you would have loved to have attended.
+We only collect the information that is necessary to carry out our business, provide the particular service you’ve requested and to keep you informed.
+There are occasions when you can choose not to give us certain information, but this for example, may limit the level of personalisation we offer e.g. you may not get to hear about an event you would have loved to have attended.

 When you create an account with us, register on our website or purchase tickets or other items from us online, by post or phone we need to collect information from you in order to provide the service you are requesting.